tm-0430/spindle/docs/@solana-agent-kit/plugin-defi/variables/default.md

 A `Promise` that resolves to a `string` containing the transaction ID of the transaction

 ## Notes
-- The function uses Orca’s SDK to interact with the specified Whirlpool and close the liquidity position.
+- The function uses Orca's SDK to interact with the specified Whirlpool and close the liquidity position.
 - A maximum slippage of 1% is assumed for liquidity provision during the position closing.
 - The function automatically fetches the associated Whirlpool address and position details using the provided mint address.